hapax/hapax.github.io/assets/simple-physics.md

 ---

 ### 4. Random walks <a id="sec-4" name="sec-4"></a>

+Dimensional analysis and Fermi estimates are conventional napkin algorithms, though both are ripe for hacking.
+In contrast, our last algorithm will be a relatively

 Imagine an atom jiggling around randomly in a hot gas.
 On average, it will travel some distance $\ell$ between collisions.